Nez Perce Tribe

 With almost 30 years of experience, Mr. Watry has a diverse background conducting fisheries research and monitoring in the Pacific Northwest and Alaska.
 Clark earned a B.S. in Fisheries from the University of Montana and a M.S. in Fisheries Resources

 Management from the University of Idaho.
 Mr. Watry started working for the DFRM Research Division in 2016.
 In 2024, he was tasked with developing the Aquatic Invasive & Nuisance Species Program.
-Clark is an avid conservationist and spends his free time outdoors enjoying nature while fishing, rafting, skiing, and hiking with his family and their two dogs.
+Clark is an avid conservationist and spends his free time outdoors enjoying nature while fishing, rafting, skiing, and hiking with his family and their three dogs.

 Samantha Smith